 In the end, Venom: Let There Be Carnage wraps up its villains and teases new ones.
 It develops the concept of the symbiote in some interesting new directions, and of course there’s a mid-credit sequence that may spell out some big things for the future (more on that soon!).
 All of that is necessary, but that’s not what the movie really is about.
 No, the narrative arc of the movie is really about Eddie and Venom reconciling, choosing one another for the right reasons and appreciating that what they have together is stronger than what they’re left with when they’re apart.
 They accept this new joint reality, and let go of their pasts.
 There might even be a love confession!
 What the movie IS is so much greater than what it is supposed to be, and its unavoidable flaws have been smartly converted into, if not strengths, then at least smaller speed bumps.
 The end result is so fun, and so unique, that it barely feels like functioning part of an IP behemoth at all — and that’s the best compliment I can give it.

-Venom: Let There Be Carnage opened in theaters on Oct.
-1, 2021.
+Venom: Let There Be Carnage is now available in digital storefronts.

 Header Image Source: Sony Pictures